 Now, what is World Heritage Site?
-If you don’t know yet, then the answer for you is, any place, whether Man-made (city, monument or architect) or Natural (forest, lake, mountain, desert, island) can be included as World Heritage Site.
+If you don’t know yet, then the answer for you is, any place, whether Man-made (city, monument or architect) or Natural (forest, lake, mountain, desert, island) can include as World Heritage Site.
 However, those places must meet some criteria by the UNESCO.

 There are total 26 countries got this privilege.
-They are having many cultural and natural World Heritage Sites in their respected country.
-In India, until now, there are total 32 heritage sites.
+They have many cultural and natural World Heritage Sites in their respected country.
+In India, until now, there are entire 32 heritage sites.
 Each site got a fund from the UNESCO which helps to develop the respective site.
 It also helps to increase the development of the country’s tourism.
-And mostly, creates a huge popularity among tourists to visit that place.
+And mostly, creates huge popularity among tourists to visit that place.

 Let’s explore more inside.
 The following are the seven must-visit Cultural World Heritage Sites from the state of Delhi, Uttar Pradesh, and Rajasthan.
 And I believe, as a World Heritage Traveler, you shouldn’t miss visiting. 🙂

 Humayun’s Tomb in New Delhi is one of the most beautiful creations by the Mughals.
 You can’t just stop looking on it.
-This is what I felt when I saw it for the first time. 🙂 The beauty of red sandstone is the specialty of this monument.
+The beauty of red sandstone is the specialty of this monument.
 UNESCO selected Humayun’s Tomb as World Heritage Site in 1993.

 I’ve loved everything about Fatehpur Sikri in Uttar Pradesh.
 This red sandstone old city took me to that time when Mughal Akbar used to rule this place.
 There are much to explore inside the Fatehpur Sikri.
-The fascinating and powerful history behind this city is the specialty of this heritage site.
+The fascinating and compelling history behind this city is the specialty of this heritage site.
 At least, as an old history lover, you shouldn’t miss visiting.
-Fatehpur Sikri has been listed as World Heritage Site by UNESCO in 1986.
+Fatehpur Sikri was listed as World Heritage Site by UNESCO in 1986.

 A Minar (Tower) with 240 feet height during the old time in 1193 is not more than enough to stun you?
 If not yet, then you got to visit and see this Islamic architect in New Delhi.
-The specialty about this monument is its stunning calligraphy (inscribed Arabic text) artwork on Minar.
-Qutub Minar has been listed as World Heritage Site by UNESCO in 1993.
+The specialty of this monument is its stunning calligraphy (inscribed Arabic text) artwork on Minar.
+Qutub Minar was listed as World Heritage Site by UNESCO in 1993.

 Agra Fort is the historic fort in Agra, Uttar Pradesh.
-This is the fort from where the Mughal Emperor Shah Jahan used to stare at the Taj Mahal when he had been imprisoned by his son Aurangzeb for eight years.
+Mughal Emperor Shah Jahan used to stare at the Taj Mahal from the fort when his son Aurangzeb had imprisoned him for eight years.
 This is the specialty of the Agra Fort.
-However, there are much to explore inside the fort which is surrounded by 73 meters defensive walls.
+However, there are much to explore inside the fort which is surrounded by 73 meters of defensive walls.
 And the total area covered about 2.5 kilometers.
 Since 1983, this fort is under UNESCO’s World Heritage Site.